-Simchat Torah, Hebrew for “rejoicing in the Law”, celebrates the completion of the annual reading of the Torah.
-Simchat Torah is a joyous festival, in which we affirm our view of the Torah as a tree of life and demonstrate a living example of never-ending, lifelong study.
+Simchat Torah marks both the completion and beginning of the annual reading of the Torah.
+It is pure joy as we affirm the Torah as a tree of life and commit ourselves to its never-ending study.
 Torah scrolls are taken from the ark and carried or danced around the synagogue seven times.
-During the Torah service, the concluding section of Deuteronomy is read, and immediately following, the opening section of Genesis, or B’reishit as it is called in Hebrew, is read.
+During the Torah service in the evening, we chant the last few verses Dvarim (Deuteronomy) is read, and immediately following, we read the opening verses of Bereshit (Genesis).

-More can be found about Simchat Torah at reformjudaism.org
+More can be found about Simchat Torah at: